Nevada destinations, parks and attractions

 - South Fork - Surrounded by lovely meadows and rolling hills, South Fork offers both primitive and developed camping.
 Popular for hunting, boating and wildlife viewing, the park is also known for the reservoir’s trophy-class trout and abundant bass and catfish.
 Spring Creek, Nevada

-- Spooner Lake & Backcountry - The Spooner Backcountry is a widespread recreational oasis.
+- Spooner Lake and Backcountry - The Spooner Backcountry is a widespread recreational oasis.
 Its lake is a popular place to picnic and catch-and-release fish, and there are more than 12,000 acres of forested open space with 50 miles of hiking, equestrian and mountain biking trails.

 - Spring Mountain Ranch - The first working ranch in the Las Vegas Valley, and once a luxurious retreat for millionaire Howard Hughes, Spring Mountain Ranch attracts visitors who enjoy exploring historic buildings, hiking and large, lush lawns on which to picnic and play.
 Blue Diamond, Nevada